stephanebdbd/Inventory-System-for-RPG/README.md

 run             -> db_script.sh

-connect to mysql-> mysql -h127.0.0.1 -u pietro -p
+connect to mysql-> mysql -u pietro -p rpgg

-write the mdp   -> yildizmygoat
+write the mdp   -> YildizMyGoat1!

 run in mysql    -> yourpathtotheproject/project2/src/database/schema/all.sql;
+or navigate to the schema folder then connect to mysql and just run SOURCE all.sql

 run in /src     -> run python3 rpgg.py